open-telemetry/opentelemetry-go/website_docs/getting-started.md

 # SDK Installation

 OpenTelemetry is designed to be modular in its implementation of the OpenTelemetry API.
 The OpenTelemetry Go project offers an SDK package, `go.opentelemetry.io/otel/sdk`, that implements this API and adheres to the OpenTelemetry specification.
-To start using this SDK you will first need to create an exporter, but before anything can happen we need to install some things.
+To start using this SDK you will first need to create an exporter, but before anything can happen we need to install some packages.
 Run the following in the `fib` directory to install the trace STDOUT exporter and the SDK.

 ```sh
 $ go get go.opentelemetry.io/otel/sdk@v1.0.0-RC1 \